 The Probate Process starts when a petition for probate is filed with the probate court.
-Either the Executor named in the Will, or usually a family member if there isn’t a Will, petition the court to be appointed Executor or Administrator.
+Either the Executor named in the Will or usually a family member if there isn’t a Will, petitions the court to be appointed Executor or Administrator.
 Although a probate attorney is not required to start the probate process in California, most people do hire a probate attorney.

 Can Probate be avoided?

 If a decedent’s Estate meets the requirements of California Probate Code § 13100 et seq., it may avoid Probate, allowing the transfer of personal property to be transferred directly to an Heir.